shalomirungu/Group16_project_work/README.md

 we can see that our R-squared has increased to 0.580 this is a good indication of a good fit. the rmse is also lower than the previous model next we will try to look at a few features together with categorical variables to see if we can enhance our model

-### Model 5: We use both categorical and numerical variables that have high correlation with price.
+### Model 5: We use both categorical and numerical variables that have a high correlation with price.
  #### Objective
  To identify the effect of categorical and numerical variables on price.
  #### Method
- Multiple linear regression modelling for categorical variables and numerical variables on price.
+ Multiple linear regression modeling for categorical variables and numerical variables on price.
   #### Interpretation
  The model is statistically significant overall, with an F-statistic p-value well below 0.05

-R-squared: The R-squared value is 0.590, indicating that approximately 59% of the variance in price can be explained by bedrooms,bathrooms,sqft_livn,view,condition,grade
+R-squared: The R-squared value is 0.590, indicating that approximately 59% of the variance in price can be explained by bedrooms, bathrooms,sqft_livn, view, condition, grade

 The intercept is USD 10.8598, indicating that when all other variables are zero, the estimated log-transformed price is USD 10.8598.